hungnguyennhat-itr/Flash-Structure-and-Emulated-EEPROM/Flash_Structure_and_Emulated_EEPROM.md

 ## I. Flash Structure of PSOC 63 MCU

 ### Overview:
 - PSOC 63 MCU implement dual core architecture with both core have shared access to memory.
 The MCU will access to flash memory through the code region in the address map.
-The address range for code region is 0x0000 0000 - 0x1FFF FFFF.
 - Flash memory is divided into 3 main regions which include Supervisory Flash (SFlash), Auxiliary Flash (AUXFlash), Application Flash.
 Each region is used for specific purpose:
     + Application Flash stores code images and constant data.
 Therefore, this region have the largest space compare to the rest .
 User have read and program/erase access to this region but due to Erase Disturb mechanism, it is recommended to store frequently-updated data on another region.
     + Auxiliary Flash provides more storing space when Application Flash's space is not enough.
 This region is typically used for EEPROM emulation which is benefit for storing log data updated on daily basis.